resbaz/nectar-cloud-lessons/README.md

 ### In general

 Each person being taught needs to be given

 * a red sticky note
 * a green sticky note.
 * A set of answer cards, lettered 'A', 'B', 'C', 'D' and 'E' respectively.

+The image used for the lessons is named `mpaulo_drupal7`.
+Check that it is still around and works as expected before the lesson.
+If you need to rebuild it, there are instructions in the file named [CreatingTheImageForTheWorkshop.md](Resources/CreatingTheImageForTheWorkshop.md) in the Resources folder.

 ### Preparation for lesson III